As an Eagle Scout, there are many scholarship opportunities available to

 Stanford University, Stanford, CA.

-Dofflemyer Honors Scholarships are awarded to Eagle Scouts who are seeking a
+Dofflemyer Honors Scholarships are awarded to Scouts who are seeking a

 baccalaureate degree from Stanford University.
 The scholarships are based on